Oil the joints…

 Sappers carried the knife in the breast pocket and it was a chargeable offence to be caught without one.
 This was our EDC, or Every Day Carry, and was used for any task imaginable on a daily basis.
 On exercise they were indispensable- cutting para cord, batoning, opening tins and cutting up the awful, pale sausages and bacon grill found inside.

 The marlin spike was intended for rope work.
 Put to considerable use when in training in the late 1970s, less so when it came to later service.
-Though I do recall using it when engaged in improvised rafting.
+Though I do recall using it when engaged in improvised rafting or for loosening D shackles.
 This is not a lightweight knife coming in at 120g.
 While it went everywhere with me back then, I cannot see my ever resurrecting it as an EDC item, and will never take it backpacking.
 It is in need of a bit of a clean up now so I’ll probably just give it some attention, hone the blade, oil the joints (as per the instruction stamped on the side!) and once again consign it to a drawer somewhere.